navis-org/navis/docs/source/install.rst

     pip3 install rpy2

 `Shapely <https://shapely.readthedocs.io/en/latest/>`_
-  This is used to get 2D outlines of CATMAID volumes.
+  This is used to get 2D outlines of navis.Volumes.

   ::